neilpradhan/Drone_Autonomous_Navigation_Perception_Localization/README.md

 Open source software YAT is used for data annotation and ground truth labelling

 ### Training and Evaluation
-YOLO V2 is used for training and later evaluation is done to see if the pose estimation is within 1 metre of error according to the requirement.
+YOLO V2 is used for training and later evaluation is done to see if the pose\DEPTH estimation is within 1 metre of error according to the requirement.
 Further optimization resuls in pose estimation error less than 0.3 m

 ## Navigation and Localization